Skip to main content

 Step 4: Rest and Chill

 Allow the blanched fries to cool completely on the wire rack without piling or covering them.
-For maximum crispness, transfer the cooled fries to the freezer on the baking sheet for 20-30 minutes.
-Chilling firms the interior and conditions the exterior for the dramatic crunch.
+For maximum crispness, transfer the cooled fries to the freezer on the baking sheet for 20–30 minutes.
+Chilling firms the interior and conditions the exterior for the dramatic crunch in the second fry.

 Step 5: The Second Fry (Crisping)